 “Don’t,” Haroldine roars, “get him started.
 Thinks he’s Little Lord Fauntleroy of the Great Swamp Nation.”

-“They are so cold,” Hal says to Grace, shaking his head.
+“They are so cold,” Hal says to Claudia, shaking his head.

 “They’re stern,” she replies suddenly, full of a pleasure she can’t explain.
 “Stern, but just.”